db47h/ngaro/README.md

 See the [releases page](https://github.com/db47h/ngaro/releases).

-For a detailed change log, check the [commit log](https://github.com/db47h/ngaro/commits/master).
+For a detailed change log, see the [commit log](https://github.com/db47h/ngaro/commits/master).

 ## License